 Get walking in the Heart of England Forest

-Come and explore the Heart of England Forest by following our Family Trail, starting at Barton near Dorsington.
+Come and explore the Heart of England Forest by following our Riverside Trail, starting at Barton near Dorsington.
 This easy-to-follow walk will take you through the beautiful beginnings of your new native broadleaf forest – you’re bound to fall in love with it just like we have.